mulle-sde/mulle-sde/README.md

 An important aspect of a mulle-sde project is, that your project can still be built without mulle-sde being installed.

-As mulle-sde is a bunch of scripts, a positive side effect is, that it is inherently scriptable.
-See the
-[mulle-sde Wiki](https://github.com/mulle-sde/mulle-sde/wiki) for
-a more indepth introduction on what **mulle-sde** is.
+As mulle-sde is a bunch of scripts, it is inherently scriptable.
+See the [mulle-sde Wiki](https://github.com/mulle-sde/mulle-sde/wiki) for a more indepth introduction on what **mulle-sde** is.